Frequently asked questions

 Depending on your paver choice and application there are several solutions for you to choose from.

 - Glue fix the tiles/pavers direct to the Silca grates using a suitable construction adhesive either with gaps for drainage or without gaps if the deck has fall.
 Or both, up to you.
 Spot fix the adhesive around the screw areas on the grates, this provides a good key for the adhesive.
 Place down pavers using spacers and strings to keep straight.
-A 3mm spacer is a nice fine gap yet still allows water to drain and is regarded as a permeable surface.
+A 3mm spacer is a nice fine gap yet still allows water to drain.
+A 5mm gap is regarded as permeable surface and level entry through thresholds.
 Allow adhesive to fully cure before removing spacers or walking on finished surface.

 - Lay down a geotextile cloth on top of the grates then lay your pavers and bind by sweeping in a polymeric sand (cement based sand) or grouting.
 There are more flexible grouts these days so cracking has not been an issue.
 Even permeable grouts so water can drain through without the need for fall.
 This is up to your design preferences.